acediaye/ImageProcessCompVison/2 histogram equalization and quantize/readme.md

 # Histogram, Histogram Equalization, Quantization

-myhist function takes in a binary image and displays a normalized histogram. myhisteq function takes in a binary image and displys a equalized and normalized histogram. myquantize function takes in a binary image and uses less graylevels to display image.
+myhist function takes in a binary image and displays a normalized histogram.\
+myhisteq function takes in a binary image and displays an equalized and normalized histogram.\
+myquantize function takes in a binary image and uses less graylevels to display image.

 ## Images